Steinway Model S | Small yet Powerful

 People choose a grand over an upright due to its beautiful design, quality of tone and touch.
 The feel and response of the action mechanism of a grand piano provide the key difference, and the action of a Steinway is generally considered the gold standard.
 If you are looking for a piano that takes up a small amount of space, but still affords the delicate touch and distinctive feel that only a grand piano can deliver, look no further than a Model S grand.
 Model S Grand Pianos are a favorite practice piano for pianists the world over due to its convenient size yet beautiful, full-bodied tonal range.

 The Model S measures 5’1” in length – your choice for a grand when space is limited.
 We regularly see Steinway & Sons Model S Grands here at our rebuilding facility and showroom.
 If you are looking for a particular type of piano, get in contact with us today.
 With over four decades of experience, we are experts at locating the piano that is the perfect fit for you.

 Steinway Model S Grand Piano Specifications

 Production Status: Current

 Current Classification: City Grand

 First built in response to the construction of smaller homes and rooms, the Steinway Model S is the smallest grand piano Steinway has ever manufactured.
-Sales of this model helped the company survive the Great Depression, although some internal Steinway reports question this claim.
+Sales of this model are said to have helped the company survive the Great Depression, although some internal Steinway reports question this claim.